php-amqp/php-amqp/README.md

 #### Windows
  - Before download, check if your PHP installation is thread safe or non-thread safe by entering <kbd>php -i|findstr "Thread"</kbd> in your terminal
- - Download thread safe or non-thread safe version of the extension from https://pecl.php.net/package/amqp
+ - Download thread safe or non-thread safe version of the extension for your PHP version from https://pecl.php.net/package/amqp.
+Look for the "DLL" link next to each release in the list of available releases
  - After download, copy the `rabbitmq.4.dll` and `rabbitmq.4.pdb` files to the PHP root folder and copy `php_amqp.dll` and `php_amqp.pdb` files to `PHP\ext` folder
  - Add `extension=amqp` to the `php.ini` file
  - Check if the module is properly installed with <kbd>php -m</kbd>